foreseecode/verint-xm-sdk-ios-samples/README.md

 # Sample Projects

+These sample projects demonstrate typical usage of the ForeSee SDK.

+## Installation

+All sample projects use [Cocoapods](http://cocoapods.org/).
+The Pods and workspace folders are included, so it isn't strictly necessary to manually install anything.
+However, to guarantee that you're using the latest version of the SDK, run:

+1. `$ pod update`

+in the project's root directory.

 ## BasicSample
 This sample project demonstrates a basic implementation of the ForeSee trigger code in an empty iPhone app.
 It uses the provided FSInviteView to show a modal dialog to the user inviting them to take a survey when